ncw/www/_posts/gchq-challenge.rst

 Stage 2
 -------

-I then examined the downloaded file `15b436de1f9107f3778aad525e5d0b20.js`_ .

-It is a description of a VM with an initial state, but no code to implement the VM.
+The downloaded file `15b436de1f9107f3778aad525e5d0b20.js`_ is a description of a VM with an initial state, but no code to implement the VM.
 It has a very realistic and amusing initial commment!
 It also says "stage 2 of 3" which is the first indication how long this challenge is going to be.
-Otherwise it seems a reasonably straightforward job to implement the VM.

-I then got cracking on `vm.py`_ after reading that.
+Otherwise it seems a reasonably straightforward job to implement the VM and I got cracking on `vm.py`_ after reading that.
 Note that it has 8 bytes of 'firmware' which don't seem to fit in anywhere which is a bit puzzling.

 Wasted a lot of time trying to get the VM to work.
 Tried poking the firmware in various imaginitive places.
 Found a few bugs then finally